-We are consulting residents on proposals to revise the current Council Tax Reduction (CTR) scheme.
-Please read the information below to find out more about the proposed changes, and what this could mean for you.
-We welcome all feedback and would therefore ask that you complete the survey below.
+We consulted residents on proposals to revise the current Council Tax Reduction (CTR) scheme.
+Please read the information below to find out more about the proposed changes, and the results of the consultation.

 The CTR scheme is the way we help people on low incomes pay their council tax bill.